-Hanming Fang is Class of 1965 Term Professor of Economics at the University of Pennsylvania and a Research Associate at the National Bureau of Economic Research (NBER) where he is also the Director of its Chinese Economy Working Group.
+Hanming Fang, PhD is Class of 1965 Term Professor of Economics and Professor of Health Care Management at the University of Pennsylvania, and a Research Associate at the National Bureau of Economic Research (NBER).
+He is an elected Fellow of the Econometric Society.

 Professor Fang is an applied microeconomist with broad theoretical and empirical interests focusing on public economics.
 His research covers topics ranging from discrimination, social economics, welfare reform, psychology and economics, to public good provision mechanisms, auctions, health insurance markets and population aging.

-He is currently working on issues related to insurance markets, particularly the interaction between the labor market and US health insurance reform as well as the interaction between insurance markets and population aging.
+He is currently working on issues related to insurance markets, particularly the interaction between the labor market and US health insurance reform, and issues related to the Chinese economy, particularly those related to the population aging.
 He also studies issues related to discrimination and affirmative action.
-He serves as a coeditor of the International Economic Review.